Francis hailed as ‘a pope among people’ as world leaders join 200,000 mourners

 The “final image” of Pope Francis will be him greeting crowds on Easter Sunday despite “serious health problems”, the 200,000 people who gathered for his funeral in Vatican City were told.

-Presidents, prime ministers and cardinals are among those bidding a final farewell to a religious leader described as “a pope among the people”, whose death sparked tributes from across the globe.
+Presidents, prime ministers and cardinals were among those bidding a final farewell to a religious leader described as “a pope among the people”, whose death sparked tributes from across the globe.

 The 88-year-old, who died on Easter Monday, has been hailed for his leadership of the Church, proving popular among young people and known for his outreach to those most in need in society.